Home Compare KMB vs ULVR.L

 Valuation

-Both rank well on valuation, but Kimberly-Clark Corporation still holds a clear edge.
+Both look solid on valuation, though Kimberly-Clark Corporation still holds the stronger peer position.

 Valuation — Dominant Gap